search

 Buy order quantity 1 lot

-Sell Order Quantity 3 lots
+Sell order quantity 3 lots

-Required margin: 1 lot
+Required margin amount for 1 lot

 Buy order quantity 2 lots

-Sell Order Quantity 1 lot
+Sell order quantity 1 lot

 Minimum deposit required: None